-If You Loved 'Booksmart,' Read These 11 YA Books About Self-Discovery & Teen Rebellion
+If You Loved 'Booksmart,' Try These 11 Books About Self-Discovery & Teen Rebellion

 Booksmart follows academic overachievers Molly and Amy (portrayed by Beanie Feldstein and Kaitlyn Denver), who have spent four years keeping their nose to the gridstone.
 But on the eve of graduation, the best friends suddenly realize that they may have missed out on the quintessential teen experience.
 Determined to make up for lost time, the girls decide to cram four years of fun into one night.